LDAP/wp-notifyd/README.md

 - Changing a default device (a default sink or source)
 - Changing volume on a default device
-- Muting or Unmuting a default device
+- Muting or unmuting a default device

 ## Installation